-Chorus were the first to announce and release it, UFF followed a bit later, Enable are aiming for something to happen later in 2020 and NorthPower has given it a hard pass.
+Chorus were the first to announce and release it in 2020, Tuatahi First Fibre (TFF) followed a bit later, Enable launched it in 2021, and NorthPower has given it a hard pass.

-or XGSPON it’s pretty confusing.
-But if you are in NZ, and one of the original chorus UFB 1 zones called UFB 1 areas you will have even faster low cost access to fibre coming to you pretty soon.
+If you are in New Zealand, and in one of the original chorus UFB 1 zones, you now have even faster low-cost access to fibre.

 If you’re in Australia, all the best with your sweet NBN speeds.

-Chorus and UFF are running with 2 Gig and 4 Gig residential and small to medium enterprise options, and a 4 Gig business option.
-The Chorus Hyperfibre services are souped-up versions of their small business fibre product with the same enterprise SLA, but symmetrical speeds.
+Chorus and TFF are running with 2 Gig (2000Mbps), 4 Gig (4000Mbps) and 8 Gig (8000Mbps) residential and small to medium enterprise options, and a 4 Gig business option.
+The Chorus Hyperfibre services are enhanced versions of their small business fibre product with the same enterprise SLA, but symmetrical speeds.

 The 4 Gig business option can have varying levels of CIR applied in the same way that the existing BS3 services can, but much like the BS3 variants.
 I can’t see that option being used widely.
 The BS3 4 Gig Hyperfibre business option is also multi-VLAN capable.

 Services are now widely available via Lightwire.
 We offer 2 Gig and 4 Gig options nationally and 8 Gig speeds in Auckland and Wellington, more locations to follow.

 When we look at use cases for Hyperfibre, we should be thinking about the aggregate capacity being offered rather than a headline speed for an individual user.

 That’s certainly how Chorus is promoting the use of the 4x 1Gig ports on its ONTs, where a business has a use case for speed in excess of 1 Gig due to a number of individual users or applications.